 The key elements in iOS architecture are not designed for complex apps.
 This is fine.
 It keeps things simple for the common case and it’s straightforward to fix.
 I’ll give you two examples.

 If you write a complex app that uses most of the app delegate, it will grow to thousands of lines.
-However, it’s easy to design around it.
+If that’s the case, the workaround is easy.

 - Conform them to a protocol extended with empty implementations (ApplicationService in the example below).

 - Override the relevant methods for each object.

-Should Apple provides those objects as app delegate variables?
-No. There would be use cases they can’t possible anticipate, and some delegate methods participate in more than one of them.
+Should Apple provide those objects as AppDelegate variables?
+No. There would be use cases they can’t possibly anticipate, and some delegate methods participate in more than one of them.

 - Treat them as views: compose controllers and reuse them across screens.

+So take the chance.
 It’s not Apple’s job to provide a universal solution to decompose a problem –that’s yours.
-Not that they can either.
-Viper tried tho, and here is what happened.
+Not that they can, either.
+Viper tried, and here’s what happened.